slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The greatest revenge is success.' -- Frank Sinatra*

 <!--
+In order to come back you have to go away.

 if you didnt quit anything you woud be still playing with toddlers

 when do you decide how to quit something else?